trickypr/stera/docs/guide/jsx.md

 This code is easier to write, easier to debug, and easier to read through later.
 There is better support for it in most IDEs because it is used by [React](https://reactjs.org).

 ## Working with jsx
 Stera doesn't include an implementation of jsx.
-Instead, because stera inly requires a `HTMLElement` input, you can use a library that converts jsx to `HTMLElement`.
+Instead, because stera requires a `HTMLElement` input, you can use a library that converts jsx to `HTMLElement`.
 The one I found that works is [jsx-dom](https://www.npmjs.com/package/jsx-dom), however, there are other libraries that do a similar thing like [dom-chef](https://www.npmjs.com/package/dom-chef).
 You just have to include the library in your file, wrangle your build tool, and check it out.

 ```jsx
 import React from 'jsx-dom'